nickarch511/workout-timer/README.md

 This was a fun little coding project I started right after taking my first computer science course (CMSC131).

-This timer is equipped with a GUI that allows a use to input a workout manually, or navigate to a text file of a given form that would do this.
+This timer is equipped with a GUI that allows a user to input a workout manually, or navigate to a text file of a given form that would do this.
 Check out some of the pre-defined workouts for more info on the format of input files.